utdata/icj-cli-tools/lectures/MovingAround.md

 ```

 A couple of things about this:
-* You have listed the contents of a directory without being inside of you.
+* You have listed the contents of a directory without being inside of it.
 You can list the contents of any folder on your computer if you know the path to it.
 In fact, you can do any command on a file or folder if you know it's path.
 * If you try to name a directory with a space in it, you'll not get what you want unless you put quotes around it.
 Or better yet, avoid using spaces in files and folders.

 ## change directory